SoFi student loan refi rates just dropped. Save even more and pay off debt faster. View your rate.

 Don’t love making phone calls?
 Some banks and credit card issuers also allow account holders to text them to check their account balance, which is a speedy and convenient way to get an update.

-Each month, the account holder will receive a paper credit card statement through the mail or over email.
+Each month, an account holder usually receives a paper credit card statement through the mail or over email.
 The Account Summary section of the statement will outline what the statement balance on the credit card as well as the following details, which are given what a credit card is:

 • Payments and credits